eriksjaastad/RESTful-service-for-interfacing-with-S3/README.md

 PUT /user/:user/files/:file (replace an already existing file, or update it somehow.
 I'll leave this up to interpretation)

 DELETE /user/:user/files (deletes all files.
 Deleting all users is rather dangerous, so it was left out intentionally.
 You can include it if you really want)

-Feel free to work in groups, but be sure to credit each other.
-Also...

-DO NOT HARDCODE YOUR AMAZON SECURITY TOKENS INTO YOUR APP.
-IF YOU COMMIT THOSE TO GITHUB BY MISTAKE, BAD THINGS CAN HAPPEN.

-Rubric

-2 Points per route (20 points)

-5 Points for using mongoose population

-5 Points for testing.
-(It will be a little tricky to test, as you are testing things that exist outside your program.
-Do your best!)

-Further help:

-You'll want to interact with s3 via the node SDK: http://aws.amazon.com/sdk-for-node-js/

-Great tutorial on mongoose population http://jaketrent.com/post/mongoose-population/